-- On the left Navigation panel, select "Manage RPS." - For each partner site, click "Add New RPS."
-RPS (Regional Partner Site) name and RPS code can be found in the AETC Data Collection Codebook.
-If an RPS is not listed, contact your project officer to request an RPS code addition. - Once all the RPS agencies have been added, click "Refresh" to ensure each RPS is listed.
+- On the left Navigation panel, select "Manage RPS (Figure 2)." - For each partner site, click "Add New RPS."
+RPS (Regional Partner Site) name and RPS number can be found in the AETC Data Collection Codebook.
+If an RPS is not listed, contact your project officer to request an RPS number addition. - Once all the RPS agencies have been added, click "Refresh" to ensure each RPS is listed.